Q&A: About What Cheer Flower Farm

-Renting floral arrangements to non-profit events: During our harvest season (late May – October), we allow area nonprofits to rent our flowers for their galas and events for a low hourly rate.
+Renting floral arrangements to non-profit events: During our harvest season, we allow area nonprofits to rent our flowers for their galas and events for a low hourly rate.
 Afterwards, the rentals are distributed to area hospitals and such.

 Flower Festival: Every late summer we hold a Festival outside at the Farm where you can enjoy drinks and live music, tour the fields at peak bloom, view a gallery of art created in our Fields and be blown away by installations from Rhode Island’s top farmers and florists.
-2020's Festival will be in August.
-Contact us to get involved.
+Note:

 Donations: As a 501c3 charity, your donations may be tax deductible.